shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-creative-auditing.md

 # Microsoft Monetize - Mobile creative auditing

-Depending upon the type of mobile creative that you're attempting to serve on the Xandr platform, the audit process may vary.
+Depending upon the type of mobile creative that you're attempting to serve on the Microsoft Advertising platform, the audit process may vary.
 To ensure that your mobile creatives are successfully audited, you should adhere to our audit processes for mobile creatives.